Exponents of $2$-multiarrangements and Wakefield--Yuzvinsky matrices: Introduction

-As another application of WY-matrix, in \Cref{corollary: no peak points}, we also construct a $2$-arrangement $\AAA$ which does not admit any balanced multiplicity $m$ satisfying $\Delta(\AAA,m)=|\AAA|-2$, except for the simple case $m\equiv1$ (cf. \Cref{theorem:upper bound of delta}). \Cref{corollary: no peak points} is the first result that gives an arrangement equipped with such a property.
+See \Cref{corollary:thm1.8} and \Cref{example:thm1.8} for applications of this theorem.
+As another application of WY-matrix, we also construct a $2$-arrangement $\AAA$ which does not admit any balanced multiplicity $m$ satisfying $\Delta(\AAA,m)=|\AAA|-2$, except for the simple case $m\equiv1$ (cf. \Cref{theorem:upper bound of delta}).